DrAma999/LittleBlueTooth/README.md

 ## INTRODUCTION
 LittleBluetooth is a library that helps you developing applications that need to work with a bluetooth low energy device.
 It is written using `Swift` and the `Combine` framework thus is only compatible from iOS 13, macOS 10.15, watchOS 6.0 to upper version.
-It will make pretty easy to work with CoreBlueTooth connecting to a peripherala and reading a characteristic can be mabe with just these lines of code:
+It will make pretty easy to work with CoreBlueTooth: connecting to a peripheral and reading a characteristic can be mabe with just these lines of code:
 ```
 StartLittleBlueTooth
 .startDiscovery(for: self.littleBT, withServices: [CBUUID(string: HRMCostants.HRMService)])